aydayurtoglu/CS102-project/group/CanAvsar_log.md

 ****

+## April 6 - April 12
+I enrolled the project repository made by Ayda, and tried to get familiar with GitHub with some help from my team members.

 ## April 13 - April 19
 I downloaded Android Studio on my computer and tried to understand it.
 Created an empty project for my experiments and made some changes in its settings.